Reservoir Memory Machines as Neural Computers: Experiments and Results

 \subsection{Results}

 The average root mean square errors ($\pm$ std.) for all models on all data sets is shown in Table~\ref{tab:results}.
-As can be seen, all RMM variants outperform ESNs on latch and FSM learning, but only the LDN-RMM variant also achieves better results on copy, repeat copy, associative recall and smooth associative recall.
-This is likely due to the fact that LDNs guarantee lossless reconstruction of past inputs, which is required for these four tasks.
-In comparison to the deep learning models we note that the standard GRU performs well on latch and \sigCopy, but comparable to standard ESNs on copy and repeat copy, which replicates earlier results on differentiable neural computers \cite{NTM}.
-By contrast, a GRU-RMM can solve all tasks, although the error remains in the same order of magnitude as the LDN-RMM.
+As can be seen, all RMM variants outperform ESNs on latch and FSM learning, but only the LDN-RMM variant also achieves better results on copy, repeat copy, associative recall, smooth associative recall, and image recall.
+This is likely due to the fact that LDNs guarantee lossless reconstruction of past inputs, which is required for these five tasks.
+In comparison to the deep learning models we note that the standard GRU performs well on latch, but comparable to standard ESNs on copy, repeat copy, and \sigCopy, which replicates earlier results on differentiable neural computers \cite{NTM}.
+By contrast, a GRU-MM can solve all tasks but \sigCopy, but the error remains comparable to the LDN-RMM.

 Regarding FSM learning, we also consider a setting where we first learn a finite state machine via Gold's algorithm \cite{FSM_learning} on the training sequences and then use the states of this surrogate FSM as training memory address sequence.
-This increases the error to $0.02 \pm 0.07$ for all RMM variants, which is still close to optimal.
+This retains a perfect result in $19$ out of $20$ repeats but has one repeat with $0.32$ error, yielding an error of $0.02 \pm 0.07$ for all RMM variants, which is still close to optimal.

-Table~\ref{tab:runtimes} shows the time needed for training and prediction as measured by Pythons \texttt{time} function.
-We observe that RMMs are generally slower than standard echo state networks (up to a factor of 100) but remain in the second range.
+Table~\ref{tab:runtimes} shows the time needed for training and prediction (without hyperparameter optimization; averaged across experimental repeats) as measured by Pythons \texttt{time} function.
+Unsurprisingly, we observe that CRJ-ESNs are the fastest because they operate with a highly sparse matrix that is fast to initialize.
+We also note that LND-RMMs are roughly 20 times slower than LND-ESNs but remain in the second range.
 The overhead is driven by the SVM training, which is less costly on data sets with small explicit memory and, thus, fewer classes (such as latch and \sigCopy).
-Among the RMM variants, runtimes are comparable.
-By contrast, the difference to the deep learning models is striking, with the deep learning models requiring up to a factor 5000 more training time compared to RMMs.
+By contrast, GRU-MMs are roughly $1000$ times slower compared to LND-RMMs and take minutes to hours to train.